iftechfoundation/twine-cookbook/lockandkey_variable/harlowe/harlowe_lockandkey_variable.md

 ## Summary

-"Lock and Key: Variable" demostrates how to create the effect of picking up a key and unlocking a door.
+"Lock and Key: Variable" demonstrates how to create the effect of picking up a key and unlocking a door.
 In this example, the key is a variable (*$key*) and is initially set to the value *false* in the Start passage.

 When the link "Pick up the key" is clicked, *$key* is changed to the value *true* and the door link changes from its initial response of "*Locked Door*" to a link to the passage Exit.